Green Card Through Marriage

 After three years with US lawful permanent residence, the Green Card holder can apply to naturalize as a US citizen.

-How can you get a US Green Card through marriage?
+How to apply for a US Green Card through marriage

 Obtaining an immigrant visa is a two-step process involving filing an immigrant petition with US Citizenship and Immigration Services (USCIS) and attending a visa interview at a US consular post abroad.